AndBaum84/training-software-bugs/README.md

 # training-software-bugs
 Explore the Eclipse defect tracking dataset to develop insight into the factors that affect the likelihood of a bug being fixed.
 With this understanding, three different prediction models (Naive-bayes, support vector machine, logistic regression) are applied for which bugs would be fixed.

+Data:
-Available Data: see DataStructure.pdf
+- Available Data: see DataStructure.pdf
-Bug process: see lifecycle_bug.pdf
+- Bug process: see lifecycle_bug.pdf

 Procedure:
 - Create Database: see CreateDB.pdf